-While there are numerous small hotels to choose from, the best way to immerse yourself into island life is by staying at one of the many available beach rentals.
-Most rental properties are located in the wider north end, which is notably more residential, but is also home to some of the best shopping on the island.
+The best way to immerse yourself into island life is by staying at one of the many available beach rentals.
+Most rental properties are located in the wider north end, which is notably more residential, but boasts the best shopping on the island.
 Bradenton Beach and Holmes Beach are other alternatives with shopping and dining districts of their own.
-Both annamariaparadise.com and Island Real Estate have dozens of listings for you to peruse.
+Anna Maria Paradise and Island Real Estate have dozens of listings to peruse.

 If you don’t mind the 30-minute drive, follow Gulf Drive south to Lido Key for an afternoon spent kayaking in the mangroves.
-While you can certainly hire a guide, the mangroves are well marked and easy to navigate, and your rental company may also provide a map.
+While you can certainly hire a guide, the mangroves are well marked and easy to navigate.
+Your rental company may also provide a map.
 Keep an eye out for manatees as they frequent the area at certain times of year.